Splash the alphabet may be the greatest letter activity ever.

 Gather alphabet letters.
 You may write them on construction paper as I did here, or you may use letter tiles or magnets that you already own.

 Now you can take a seat and sip on that coffee.
 Yep, cheers to you with this outdoor activity.

 Pass one letter at a time to your preschooler.
 When your preschoolers get the letter card, they squirt the letter on the alphabet chart.
 Once the letter is recognized, your preschoolers will return the letter and exchange it for a new one.

 Language to use with your preschoolers

-I notice the Bb has a curved line and a straight line!
+I notice the Bb has a most popular Breakfast Invitations line!
 Could you show me where it curves?